Hi there, my name is

 For health and financial reasons, I wasn't able to become a CZT until 2016.
 The experience during seminar confirmed what I thought before, this deceivingly simple method can make almost anyone enjoy the Zen flow that is experienced by artists during creation.

-Since becoming a CZT, I also became more of the purist believing that if you do not follow the method when you are first starting it is very difficult to produce quality art and experience Zen flow and the artistic magic moments, especially if you have no solid artistic background.
+Since becoming a CZT, I also became more of the purist.
+I believe that if you do not follow a method -- Zentangle or other very solid process -- it is very difficult to produce quality art and experience Zen flow and the artistic magic moments, especially if you have no solid artistic background.
 That's why my advice to newcomers would be to FIRST learn the Zentangle method meticulously as it was originally developed by the founders Maria and Rick, following rigorously the eight steps.

 Once you are comfortable with those eight steps and understand exactly what they do for you to grow as an artist, only then you can explore and branch out to other techniques and variations in a more intuitive way.

 As far as materials are concerned, I love using the inking pen and shading in black and white with graphite pencil.
 Ink and graphite were one of the first two classes I took as a young girl, and I find it very interesting that after all this time I came back to using that media.